niallc/FreeTonightButton/design.md

 **Step 1.3: Implement POST Request Logic (Setting Status)**
 -   This block handles a user declaring they are free.
 -   Retrieve the incoming JSON payload using `file_get_contents('php://input')` and decode it with `json_decode()`.
 The payload will be `{"name": "username"}`.
+-   **Input Sanitization:** Sanitize the name using `strip_tags()` and limit length to 50 characters.
+Validate that the name is not empty after sanitization.
 -   **Core Logic:** Use SQLite's `REPLACE INTO` statement.
 This is the simplest way to handle both new and existing users. `REPLACE INTO status (name, timestamp) VALUES (:name, :timestamp);`.
     -   This command will insert a new row if the `name` doesn't exist, or it will delete the old row and insert a new one if the `name` already exists, effectively updating the timestamp.
 -   Bind the user's name and the current UNIX timestamp (`time()`) to the query.